Why my spending diary is my day one

-If you paid by contactless, credit card or cheque, you can check against your bank statement.
-Making sure the appropriate amount of money is taken from your account.
+If you paid by contactless, credit card or cheque, you can check your receipt against your bank statement.
+Making sure the correct amount of money is deducted from your account.

 You can also use the receipts to check your credit card statement.

-Yep, that’s right, check your credit card statement to make sure your account has been charged correctly.
-Let’s face it if it’s not your purchase.
-Why should you pay and maybe even be charged interested on your outstanding balance?
+Yep, that’s right, check your credit card statement to make sure your account has been debited correctly.
+Let’s face it if it’s not your purchase, Why should you pay and maybe even be charged interested on your outstanding balance?

 Use the tools that suit you

-There are many apps out there you could use instead of a diary, but quite honestly, I would still like to use a physical journal.
+There are many apps out there you could use instead of a diary, but quite honestly, I still like to use a physical diary.

 In my experience, after a while, you may not need the diary.
 Keeping track of your spending becomes a habit, so reconciling statements becomes easier.